 Attracting and retaining high performing employees in the face of tough competition for talent is one of the key challenges for organizations today.
-Hence, they need to focus on developing and implementing HR strategies that can enhance the happiness and satisfaction levels of their workforce.
 As modern organizations look for strategies to drive employee motivation and satisfaction, they need to understand the importance of employee recognition.

 Overview of Employee Recognition